-Below the flyer is a draft news release, "Fort Worth will be the musical capital of the world...," showing the competition event schedule.
-View the complete flyer in the TCU/Special Collections digital repository.
+Below the flyer is a draft news release, "Fort Worth will be the musical capital of the world...," showing the proposed competition events schedule.

-A 1961 letter from Grace Ward Lankford to the Honorable Jim Wright revealed that Vice President Lyndon Johnson was asked to be Honorary Chairman of the first Cliburn competition, asking the names of Washington legations in order to issue invitations.
+A 1961 letter from Grace Ward Lankford to the Honorable Jim Wright revealed that Vice President Lyndon Johnson was invited to be Honorary Chairman of the first Cliburn competition; it also asked the names of Washington legations in order to issue invitations.

-Hospitality was a notable part of the Cliburn Competition from the beginning.
-Forms were circulated among contestants to ascertain their interest in various events.
+Hospitality was an important part of the Cliburn Competition from the beginning.
+As part of arrangements in 1962 forms were circulated among contestants to ascertain their interest in various events.
 A list of contestants by country was tied to host assignments, reflected in a press article.
 Social activities were described in a "Contestants" companion article.